linanthon/jpapp2/Readme.md

     * Sokuon: Small tsu + consonant (っか)
     * Long vowels: Kana + ー (カー)
     * Katakana extensions: For foreign words (ファ, ディ)
+- You probably saw the `app/cli` folder.
+I tried to do CLI support but find it's not very good without "actual UI".
+You can still use it, but it lacks many functions and can't play audio.

 ## Quiz system
-Calculate `priority` to show up in quiz based on the word's `quized` (correct times in quiz) and `occurrence` (the word's appearance through out all inserted documents/book)
+Calculate word's `priority` to determine order in quiz, based on the word's `quized` (correct times in quiz) and `occurrence` (the word's appearance through out all inserted documents/book).
+Each time answering a quiz will update that word's `priority`.

+If choose to not use `priority` in quiz, it'll just use the insert order.

+There are 2 formulas to calulate `priority`:
+- Standard formula for quiz correct times <= `QUIZ_SOFT_CAP`
+- For `QUIZ_SOFT_CAP` < quiz correct times <= `QUIZ_HARD_CAP`, the formula makes `priority` much lower so this word shows up less.

+When a word's correct times > `QUIZ_HARD_CAP`, the program recognize this word is "known" and will not show up in quiz anymore.
+You can revisit the "known" words in `Quiz -> Review known JP` mode, this mode does not update the word's `priority`.

+### TODO: functions
+- Accept other document formats
+- Can search words by EN, Kana and Romaji

+### TODO: fix bugs
+- Not showing correctly star filter when update star in the same page (view words, view books) without reloading.
+- Showing paging in view words